Viceroy Bali – Romantic, award-winning boutique resort in a pristine tropical setting.

 - Pool: The extraordinary pool faces the undeveloped valley and features infinity edges that somehow blend into the forest all around.
 Also, luxurious gazebos and a swim-up bar.

-- Spa: One of the premier settings on Bali facing the valley, Lembah Bali Spa provides a unique combination of traditional treatments and modern techniques.
+- Spa: One of the premier settings on Bali facing the valley, Lembah Spa provides a unique combination of traditional treatments and modern techniques.

 - Fitness Center: Very good size considering the limited number of guests.